RLOC: Terrain-Aware Legged Locomotion using Reinforcement Learning and Optimal Control: Introduction

-Most of the above mentioned RL research focuses on quadrupedal locomotion on flat ground, overlooking the primary purpose of quadrupedal systems -- mobility over rough terrain. \textit{Peng et al.} presented an approach for terrain-adaptive locomotion using RL~\cite{peng2016terrain}, however, this work was limited to 2D character animation. \textit{Tsounis et al.} presented an approach for terrain-aware gait planning and control using RL for the ANYmal B quadruped~\cite{tsounis2020deepgait}. \textit{Tsounis et al.} used a hierarchical approach to plan gaits suitable for navigation to a desired goal position, and then performed whole body control, both using RL.
-However, different gait planning policies were trained for different terrains, while sim-to-real transfer was not addressed.
-Recently, \textit{Lee et al.} presented an RL based approach for quadrupedal locomotion over challenging terrains~\cite{lee2020learning}, however, this work only focused on use of proprioceptive feedback for locomotion without explicitly processing terrain information.
+\textit{Tsounis et al.} presented an approach for terrain-aware gait planning and control using RL for the ANYmal B quadruped~\cite{tsounis2020deepgait}. \textit{Tsounis et al.} used a hierarchical approach to plan gaits suitable for navigation to a desired goal position, and then performed whole-body control, both using RL.
+However, different gait planning policies were trained for different terrains, while sim-to-real transfer was not addressed. \textit{Lee et al.} presented an RL based approach for quadrupedal locomotion over challenging terrains~\cite{lee2020learning}, however, this work only focused on use of proprioceptive feedback for locomotion without explicitly processing terrain information.
+Recently, \textit{Miki et al.} demonstrated robust and perceptive locomotion skills in unstructured environments~\cite{miki2022learning}.
+Their control framework exhibited impressive terrain-adaptive behavior even with invalid exteroceptive feedback.
+This work, however, did not demonstrate significant robustness to variations in kinematic and dynamic properties.
+For transfer to a different robot not introduced during training, their proposed approach is expected to require further retraining.